Tonwalter888/YTLitePlusEXTRA/README.md

 This is a fork repo from YTLite,but add more tweaks similar to YTLitePlus for who can't build IPA or The app is unusable.
 If you have any problems,feel free to open issues!

 **NOTE:**
 - If you see a popup says "Incompatible Tweaks Detected",just check on "Don't show for this version",click on "I accept all risks" and ignore it.
 - If YouTube's loop video feature doesn't work,use YouLoop in Settings -> Video Overlay -> Show Loop Video Button instead.

+**NOTE:**
+There are still some bugs in settings that 2 Gonerino are showing up,I'll find a solution soon.

 ## Main Features
 - YTLite (eg. Download Videos,No ads,Background Playback)